Suzanne Valadon France 1865–1938

 Suzanne was born Marie Clémentine Valadon in a small town to an unwed mother who worked as a Laundress.
 They relocated to a poor neighborhood in Paris when she was five where she attended a convent school until age eleven.
 She left to take a variety of jobs including in a milliner's workshop, a funeral wreath maker, a dishwasher, and a waitress, while still a child.
 From such a humble beginning emerged a pivotal figure in the history of modern art.
 She grew up in the streets at the absolute epicenter of the art movement in Paris .
 She was a model/muse to some of the most famous artists in art history, a groundbreaking artist in her own right and the mother of the famous artist Maurice Utrillo.
 Valadon differed from her female contemporaries, Berthe Morisot and Mary Cassatt, who were born into upper-middle-class families and well educated.
-They were restricted in their subjects and perspective.
-Out of poverty and necessity, she developed the confidence to be independent, to paint more challenging pictures, and to define her own identity outside of the traditional established art circles.
+They were restricted in their subjects to domestic scenes and interior landscapes.
+Out of poverty and necessity, Valadon developed the confidence to be independent, and to define her own identity outside of the traditional established art circles.

 When Valadon was a teenager, she befriended some artists living in her neighborhood in Montmartre.
 They helped her get a job as a Trapeze artist at the Mollier circus.
 Berthe Morisot painted the young Valadon as a tightrope walker.
 Not long after she fell from a trapeze while practicing her act and injured her back.
 No longer able to continue with the circus, she debuted as an artist's model at age 15.
 She continued as model and muse for over ten years to some of the most famous artists from that era: Renoir, Degas, Gauguin, Modigliani, and Toulouse-Lautrec.
 She became a regular at the famed tavern Lapin-Agile and the celebrated cabaret Le Chat Noir, often depicted in the drawings of Toulouse-Lautrec.
 Being marginalized and having no social status freed her to live and work among the artists and provided an inroad to that world that was not typically available to female artists.